-If you are not proficient (i.e. sufficient for purposes of ordinary conversation) in at least one other official language, and either Afrikaans or English speaking, you must enrol for Setswana (SECF521).
-If your home language is an African Language, you must enrol for Afrikaans (AFCL121).
+All students must be proficient (i.e. sufficient for purposes of ordinary conversation) in at least one other official language.
+Afrikaans or English home language speaking students, must enrol for Communication in Setswana (SECF 521) for Mafikeng and Potchefstroom campuses, as well as distance students and Communication in Sesotho (SOCF521) for Vaal Triangle campus.
+If the student's home language is an African Language, he/she must enrol for Kommunikasie in Afrikaans (AFCL 121).